 Click HERE to view

 These gauges are part of the much larger Arizona Statewide Flood Warning and Drought Monitoring network.
-For more information about this network please visit their website at Arizona Flood Warning System
+Most of the Schultz Fire area (east side of the San Francisco Peaks) rainfall gauges were installed and are maintained by the Arizona Department of Water Resources and Coconino County.
+Data from these gauges is courtesy of these agencies.
+For more information about this network please visit their website at Arizona Flood Warning System.

 1 The Schultz Fire rainfall gauges were installed and are maintained by the Arizona Department of Water Resources and Coconino County.
 Data from these gauges is courtesy of these agencies.